 Expertise: K-12 education

-Before American Progress, Boser worked as a contributing editor for U.S. News & World Report and a researcher for the newspaper Education Week.
+Before American Progress, Boser worked as a contributing editor for U.S. News and World Report and a researcher for the newspaper Education Week.
 Boser is also the author of The Leap: The Science of Trust and Why It Matters, which Forbes called “recommended reading” and Talking Points Memo described as “both comprehensive and engaging.”

 Earlier in his career, Boser wrote The Gardner Heist: The True Story of the World’s Largest Unsolved Art Theft, which became a national best-seller.
 USA Today called The Gardner Heist “a public service,” while The Wall Street Journal described the book as “captivating.”

 Boser’s articles have appeared in a variety of publications including The New York Times, The Wall Street Journal, and The Washington Post.
-He has also been an Arthur F. Burns fellow, an adviser to the Bill & Melinda Gates Foundation, and featured on CNN, National Public Radio, and “NBC Nightly News.”
+He has also been an Arthur F. Burns fellow, an adviser to the Bill & Melinda Gates Foundation, and featured on CNN, NPR, and “NBC Nightly News.”

 Boser’s career has also included stints as a reporter, editor, and English language instructor.
 He graduated from Dartmouth College with honors.

 By Ulrich Boser